Here's all you need to know about Ms Marvel, including release date and trailer

 The limited series on Disney Plus, Ms Marvel, introduces 16-year-old Kamala Khan, played by Iman Vellani, to the MCU.
-Ms Marvel is the first Muslim superhero to be featured in the MCU.
+Ms Marvel is the first Muslim superhero to be featured in the MCU and the showr writers and various members of the cast come from similar backgrounds or can relate to Kamala on some level, bringing valuable representation to Marvel Studios cast and crew.

-British writer Bisha K. Ali is the head writer for the show, having previously worked on some episodes of Loki as well.
+British writer Bisha K. Ali is the head writer for the show, a known entity in the MCU, having previously worked on some episodes of Loki as well.
 Here’s all we know about the latest addition to the MCU, and its reception so far.

 Read More